 - Advanced toolbox.
-City Index’s mobile app finishes first in class when it comes to charts and technical analysis for beginners, with the ability to apply numerous indicators and drawings to examine market movements.
-Navigating it is intuitive, with asset categorized asset classes and easy order placing.
+Interactive Brokers’ mobile app finishes first in class when it comes to charts and technical analysis, with the ability to apply numerous indicators and drawings to examine market movements.
+Navigating quickly becomes intuitive, with asset categorized classes and easy order placing.

 - Trustworthy.
-Founded in 1983, City Index boasts a long track record and has successfully weathered previous financial crises and recessions in the global economy.
-The parent unit of City Index (Gain Capital) is listed on the New York Stock Exchange as a publicly traded company and releases financial statements, making it a highly trustworthy broker to trade with.
+Founded in 1977, Interactive Brokers boasts a long track record and has successfully weathered previous financial crises and recessions in the global economy.
+The parent unit of Interactive Brokers is listed on Nasdaq, and the company releases financial statements, making it a highly trustworthy broker.